Lectionary Bible Studies and Sermons

 The Passage

 v4.
-Abel was the Son of Adam and Eve, brother of Cain and serves as the first example of a man who lived by faith.
+Abel, the Son of Adam and Eve, and brother of Cain, serves as the first example of a man who lived by faith.
 By faith Abel offered a better sacrifice than his brother Cain.
 There are many suggestions as to why Cain's sacrifice was not accepted by God, but intention is most likely the issue, not the substance of the offering.
-Scripture tells that "the righteous shall live by faith" and "without faith it is impossible to please God", so obviously, Abel was acceptable to God; he was acceptable because he trusted God and thus, God accepted his offering.
-Our writer also tells us that by faith Abel was commended as a righteous man.
-Again, he was right with God because of his trust in God.
-Finally, the point is made that by faith Abel still speaks.
-His life of faith is recorded in the scriptures.
+Scripture declares that "without faith it is impossible to please God", so obviously, Abel's sacrifice was acceptable to God because he trusted God.
+It was by this faith that he was commended as a righteous man.
+Finally, the point is made that by faith Abel still speaks in that his life of faith is recorded in the scriptures for all to read.

 A wrestle with faith

-When I first came to consider the gospel, the good news about Jesus, I got stumped on the meaning of faith.
-I wasn't sure what was expected of me.
-What is faith?
+When I first came to consider the gospel, the good news about Jesus, I ended up with a false understanding of faith.
+In the end I wasn't sure what was expected of me.
+What does the word faith mean?

 As a young seeker I had somehow come to understand faith as a completely doubt-free acceptance of Jesus, a doubt-free acceptance of all he did and said.
 Of course, I was never without doubts and so I finally concluded that I could never become a believer.
 Such faith was beyond me; such faith is beyond everyone.
-Years later, the then Pastor of St.Phillip's Eastwood, a suburb north of Sydney, Australia, was to ask me in a baptism interview for our first child, did I have faith in Jesus?
-My answer was no, but thankfully I asked him, "what do you mean by faith?"
-I can't remember the answer, but somehow faith was no longer an impossible proposition.
+Years later, while attending a baptism interview for my first child, our local Pastor asked me whether I had faith in Jesus.
+I answered no, but thankfully he gave me John Stott's little book "Becoming a Christian" and somehow faith was no longer an impossible proposition.

 Discussion